DallanQ/sleeping_gods_3/Manual.md

 Crew Member at 0 Health: If a crew member who misses reaches 0 health during the enemy counterattack, they still get to deal 1 damage.
 The crew member can continue to use their abilities until the end of their combat action.
 After this, the crew member cannot participate in challenges or combat until at least 1 health has been restored.

-## Synergy Tokens
+### Synergy Tokens (page 25)

-## Synergy Tokens
+#### Synergy Tokens (page 25)

-- At the start of each battle, make sure that

-each crew member's synergy token is on the matching crew board.
+- At the start of each battle, make sure that each crew member's synergy token is on the matching crew board.
 Note: when not in combat, these tokens do not need to be on the crew boards and you may place them to the side to save space.

-If a crew member ever places damage on a square with a synergy point (the red diamond), they place their synergy token on a different crew board.
-If a crew member has a synergy token from a different crew member on their board, they may return it to the matching board in order to use the ability listed on the token (this is called "activating" the synergy token).
+- If a crew member ever places damage on a square with a synergy point (the red diamond), they place their synergy token on a different crew board.

+- If a crew member has a synergy token from a different crew member on their board, they may return it to the matching board in order to use the ability listed on the token (this is called "activating" the synergy token).
 Synergy tokens can be activated after drawing fate.

 - Crew members cannot use the ability of their own synergy tokens.